giovanizanetti/My-wiki-assignment/README.md

 `https://github.com/giovanizanetti/My-wiki-assignment.git`

 Once you have cloned the repo, you can run:
-`yarn install` or `npm install` to download all the dependencies needed to the project to work in your machine.
+`yarn install` or `npm install` to download all the dependencies needed to the project to work on your machine.

 ## Decisions